Replica Set Arbiter¶

 always have exactly

-allow replica sets to have an uneven number of members, without the
+allow replica sets to have an uneven number of voting members without the

 Do not run an arbiter on systems that also host the primary or the secondary members of the replica set.